context-rot/blogistan/ai-context.md

 ## Site Overview

-Context Rot is a satirical technical blog that explores computational decay in AI systems through academic-style papers.
+Context Rot is a satirical technical blog that explores <s>computational</s> decay in AI systems through academic-style papers.
 It combines rigorous technical analysis with humor to critique current practices in AI development.

 ## Content Philosophy